Skip to main content

 Start with your real schedule

 A fasting routine only works if it fits your mornings, commute, workday, training, and family meals.
-The best window is one you can repeat most days of the week.
+Pick the window you can hit most days of the week without rearranging dinner.

 Use 16:8 before harder protocols